25 years ago I made one of the best decisions of my life.

 A complicated topic that could be the subject of an entire post, but here are two rules of thumb:

-Imagine that midpoint between what you want and what a collector wants to pay; both parties should feel a little pinch.
+Imagine that midpoint between what you want and what a collector wants to pay.
+Both sides should feel a little pinch.

 Don't hold out for the home run or settle for the sure thing.
 Let your prices be boring.
 It's smart to sell early and to earn a reputation as a seller.